carlmw/articles/testing_javascript_part2.md

       Network.save.restore();
     });

 Here we're creating a stub for "save" on our Network API.
-We're telling it to return false when its called.
-We're then expecting an error message to be added to our instance of TeaBreak.
+We're telling it to return "false" when it's called.
+We're then expecting an error message to be added to our instance.

 If we run our tests we should see one failure.